 - An induction massage allows your body to reach a deep relaxing state while stimulating these points so your body can do what it naturally is designed to do

 Why Should You Consider an Induction Massage?

 An induction massage is a good option for pregnant women who are fearful of acupuncture or who are suffering from stress, anxiety or fatigue.
 There is no guarantee that an induction massage will induce labor, but because it relaxes you, it can put you back on the labor path and encourage labor.

 Before you decide if an induction massage is right for you, it’s important to discuss this with your Doctor or midwife.
 At Motherhood Center, our massage therapists are trained to give induction massages, and love to help soon to be moms reach the point where they are laboring, and the new baby is welcomed into this world.
 Before you book an induction massage at Motherhood Center, we do require authorization from your Doctor or midwife, and you must be full-term or 39 weeks.

 Interested in learning about one of our massage therapists’ experiences with induction massage?
 Read this article!

-If you are ready to schedule an induction massage or have questions about the process, contact us at firstname.lastname@example.org or call us at 713-963-8880.
-We would be happy to have you speak to one of our massage therapists and answer all your questions or book your appointment!
+If you are ready to schedule an induction massage or have questions about the process, contact us at firstname.lastname@example.org or at 713-963-8880.
+We would be happy to have you speak to one of our massage therapists to answer your questions or book your appointment!